moiristo/snappy-diagrams/README.md

 * Make your feature addition or bug fix.
 * Add tests for it.
 This is important so I don't break it in a future version unintentionally.
-* Commit, do not mess with version, or history.
+* Commit, do not mess with version or history.
 * Send me a pull request.
 Bonus points for topic branches.

 ### Copyright